/images/resources/tutorials/writing-apis/mcp-authorization-implementation.png

 Host: login.demo.example

-The example MCP client is a console app that runs a code flow with a client ID and client secret that are unique to each dynamic instance.
+Each user's instance of the MCP client receives a distinct lient ID and client secret.
 User authentication is only allowed for administrator approved users (those included in the backend deployment).
 Users prove ownership of their corporate email and authenticate with a one-time password.
 When the browser requests an email address, enter one of the email addresses from the repository's README file.
 Then, navigate to the test email inbox at http://mail.demo.example, get the one-time password and paste it into the browser window.

 Email Authentication